Casey Schmitt: Minor leagues

-San Francisco Giants
+Major leagues

-On May 9, 2023, Schmitt was selected to the 40-man roster and promoted to the major leagues for the first time.
+On May 9, 2023, Schmitt was selected to the 40-man roster and made his major league debut.
 That same day, he hit his first major league home run, off Patrick Corbin of the Washington Nationals.
-In his first three games in the majors, Schmitt joined Willie McCovey as the only two players in franchise history to have eight hits in their first three games, he joined Joe DiMaggio as the only two players with at least eight hits, four RBIs, and four runs scored in their first three games since the RBI became an official MLB stat in 1920, and he became the first shortstop in the modern era to have three straight multi-hit games to begin his career with each game including at least one extra-base hit.
+In his first three games in the majors, Schmitt joined Willie McCovey as the only two players in franchise history to have eight hits in their first three games, he joined Joe DiMaggio as the only two players with at least eight hits, four RBI, and four runs scored in their first three games since the RBI became an official MLB stat in 1920, and he became the first shortstop in the modern era to have three straight multi-hit games to begin his career with each game including at least one extra-base hit.
 In 90 games during his rookie campaign, Schmitt batted .206/.256/.324 with five home runs and 30 RBI.

-Schmitt was optioned to Triple–A Sacramento to begin the 2024 season.
+On February 20, 2024 Schmitt officially changed his number from 6 to 10 due to manager Bob Melvin taking 6.
+Schmitt was optioned to Triple–A Sacramento to begin the 2024 season, but was later called up on May 10th.

-In June 2025, Schmitt became the first player in Giants history to hit two grand slams in consecutive games, doing so both times against the Los Angeles Dodgers, the latter off position player Enrique Hernández.
+In June 2025, Schmitt became the first player in Giants history to hit two grand slams in consecutive games, doing so both times against the Los Angeles Dodgers.
+The first was against Dodgers ace Yoshinobu Yamamoto and the latter off position player Enrique Hernández.
+He made 95 appearances for San Francisco during the year, batting .237/.305/.401 with career-highs in home runs (12) and RBI (40).
+On December 2, Schmitt underwent surgery to remove a carpal boss from his left wrist.

+Schmitt made 98 appearances for San Francisco during the 2026 campaign, batting .271/.301/.483 with 21 home runs, 55 RBI, and nine stolen bases.
+On July 28, 2026, Schmitt was placed on the injured list due to a torn meniscus in his left knee.